 DATE OF BIRTH: July 08, 1986

-Yorba Linda, Calif.
+HOMETOWN: Yorba Linda, Calif.

-TF CAREER WINS: 0
+TF CAREER WINS: 2

-TF CAREER FINAL ROUNDS: 5
+TF CAREER FINAL ROUNDS: 9

-CAREER BEST ET: 3.707 Reading 2015
+CAREER BEST ET: 3.676 (Topeka 2016)

-CAREER BEST SPEED: 331.53 Reading 2015
+CAREER BEST SPEED: 331.53 (Reading 2015)

 At the 2014 NHRA Kansas Nationals, Brittany and her sister Courtney Force made history as they both raced to the No. 1 spots in their respective classes.
 It was Brittany’s first Top Fuel No. 1 and it came at a track she has raced throughout her career.
 The pair became the first ever sisters to qualify No. 1 in professional categories the same event.